centerqi/centerqi.github.com/_posts/hive/2013-08-17-hive-data-mainpulation.md

 >being loaded, the old files are overwritten.

 >If the  `LOCAL` keyword is used, the path is assumed to be in the local filesystem.
 The data
->is  copiedinto the final location.
+>is  copied into the final location.
 If  LOCALis omitted, the path is assumed to be in the
 >distributed filesystem.